adarsh7203/SkillFolio/README.md

 Improve your summary, skills, and projects using AI suggestions.

-Uses Google Gemini API to enhance content.
+Uses DEEPSEEK API to enhance content.

 🔹 Multiple Resume Templates